Mathieu Scarpelli

-Mathieu Scarpelli (born 23 July 1981) is a French football striker who has played in Ligue 1 and Ligue 2.
+Mathieu Scarpelli (born 23 July 1981) is a French footballer who plays as a striker for ASE Ocana.
+He is a former professional who played in Ligue 1 and Ligue 2 with Ajaccio, Châteauroux, and Guingamp.

 Career

-Born in Grenoble, Isère, Scarpelli began playing football in Grenoble Foot 38's youth academy.
-He would play for amateur sides FC Échirolles and SO Cassis Carnoux before turning professional with AC Ajaccio.
+Born in Grenoble, Isère, Scarpelli began playing football in Grenoble's youth academy.
+He would play for amateur sides FC Échirolles and SO Cassis Carnoux before turning professional with Ajaccio.

-He played in Ligue 1 with AC Ajaccio.
-He spent two years with EA Guingamp, playing the 2009–10 UEFA Europa League and scoring 15 goals in Championnat National during his second season with the club.
+He played in Ligue 1 with Ajaccio.
+He spent two years with Guingamp, playing the 2009–10 UEFA Europa League and scoring 15 goals in Championnat National during his second season with the club.
 In July 2011, Scarpelli joined Championnat National rivals Étoile Fréjus Saint-Raphaël.